Mahesh2095/Dining-Concierge-Chatbot/README.md

 **AWS Lambda function**

-● Lamda functions handle request from front-end.<br/>
+● Lamda functions handle request from the front-end.<br/>
 ● In our project we have total 3 lambda functions. <br/>
 1) LF0 is connected with API gateway and lambda - Receives requests from API gateway and sends to Lex.<br/>
 2) LF1  helps Lex in returning the response, handling the cases and connecting the obtained values.<br/>